space-wizards/website-content/content/post/22-06-22-progress-report-35.md

 ### Wires Refactor
 *Contributed by vulppine*

-All engineers are advised that a new, ~~cheaper~~ more efficient circuit board supplier has resulted in doors becoming much more dangerous.
-The wires inside will shock anyone who touches them without insulated gloves.
-In addition, cutting a door's power wire now causes it to become electrified and extremely dangerous until a multitool is used to reset the door's power.
+All engineers are advised that a new, ~~cheaper~~ more efficient circuit board supplier has resulted in doors and potentially other machines becoming much more dangerous and more varied in wire functionality.
+Wires can also shock anyone who touches them without insulated gloves.
+Additionally, cutting a door's power wire now causes it to become electrified and extremely dangerous until a multitool is used to reset the door's power.

 {{< video-audio "/video/pr_35/wires.mp4" >}}